wobkenh/simplematcomponents/projects/simplemattable/readme.md

 If any cell (excluding the header cell) is clicked, the function onClick will be executed.
 On hover, the background of clickable cells will turn into a half-transparent gray and the cursor will become a pointer.
 This can be used for example if you have an overview table and want to display details on click.
-To make it easier for the user to undestand that a cell is clickable, it is recommended that you add an appropriate icon (e.g. 'link', 'launch' or 'pageview').
+To make it easier for the user to undestand that a cell is clickable, it is recommended that you add an appropriate icon.